dmccreary/robot-day/docs/activities/rgb-box.md

 ![RGB Box](../img/rgb-box.jpg)

 This little box is one of the favorite kits of our staff.
 It has a power switch and three potentiometers (pots) hooked up to a Raspberry Pi Pico.
 The pots control the brightness of the red, green and blue pixels on a low-cost LED strip of about 10 pixels.
 The total parts cost is around $11.
+Kids as young a five years old love this project!

+## Sample Dialog for a Five-Year-Old

+Do you like colors?
+Can you turn the red knob?
+Wow!
+You made it turn red?
+How about the green knob?
+Wow!
+You made it turn green!
+How about the blue knob?
+You are awesome!
+I bet you might become a robot programmer someday!

 ## Parts List